This guide provides a platform-independent overview of Couchbase Lite that focuses on what it is and how it works with your data.

 Couchbase Lite provides a sync solution that already works.
 It’s easy to set up, easy to manage, and easy to scale.
-Data syncing is crucial for mobile apps because it:
+Data syncing is crucial for mobile apps:

-Lets users work with their data on multiple devices, from phones to desktop computers.
+Customers want to work with their data on multiple devices—smartphones, tablets, and desktop computers.

-Lets groups of users collaborate on shared data.
+Groups of users want to collaborate on shared data.

-Lets companies update data sets (whether corporate databases or restaurant directories) in one central place and have the updates delivered efficiently to clients.
+Businesses want to update data sets in one central place and have the updates delivered efficiently to clients..

-However, syncing is very difficult to implement properly.
+Syncing is very difficult to implement properly.
 It requires special metadata (like vector clocks or revision trees), has to handle network partition and data conflicts, and its algorithms have to work incrementally and be highly failure-tolerant.
 Some mobile developers have waded into ad hoc sync implementations and found themselves in over their heads, with delayed or canceled products.
-Couchbase Lite has sync compatibility with a solution that already works, Couchbase Sync Gateway.
+Couchbase Lite provides sync compatibility with a solution that already works, Couchbase Sync Gateway.